ibm-cloud-docs/app-configuration/ac-tutorial.md

 To create a collection, see [here](/docs/app-configuration?topic=app-configuration-ac-collections#ac-create-a-collection).

-## Create Feature flags
+## Create Feature flags and Properties
 {: #ac-create-feature-flags}
 {: step}

-Create and manage feature flags for collections across platforms.
+Create and manage feature flags and properties for collections across platforms.
 Using Feature flags you, as an app owner, can control the applicability of a feature by enabling or disabling it at run time.
+You can also manage the properties for distributed applications centrally.

-To create a feature flag, see [here](/docs/app-configuration?topic=app-configuration-ac-feature-flags#ac-create-feature-flag).
+- To create a feature flag, see [here](/docs/app-configuration?topic=app-configuration-ac-feature-flags#ac-create-feature-flag).
+- To create a property, see [here](/docs/app-configuration?topic=app-configuration-ac-properties#ac-create-properties).

 ## Integrate {{site.data.keyword.appconfig_short}} service SDK
 {: #ac-integrate-sdk}